Chart Color Schemes

 Eight Mile Plains has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 58 projects that could affect the region.
-Notable projects include Retirement Village & Medical Centre at 161 Underwood Road, The Collective Residences, Eight Mile Plains Gateway Neighbourhood Plan, and 18 MacGregor Street Mixed-Use Development.
-Below is a list of those likely to be most relevant.
+AreaSearch has identified 58 projects likely to affect the region.
+Notable initiatives include Retirement Village & Medical Centre at 161 Underwood Road, The Collective Residences, Eight Mile Plains Gateway Neighbourhood Plan, and 18 MacGregor Street Mixed-Use Development.
+Below is a list of projects most relevant to the area.

 Professional plan users can use the search below to filter and access additional projects.